jwflory/fedora-summer-coding-metrics/README.md

 `--interactive / -i`

 * Launches the tool in interactive mode.
 Does not require any further arguments.
+Some of the argparse variables are yet to be implemented.

 `--user / -u`

 * Takes any FAS Username as argument.
 There is no default value and the tool will throw an error if this argument is left blank/not used.
+This argument can also take the value `all`.
+If `user` is set as `all`, then the unfiltered data is pulled from datagrepper.

 `--start / -s`

 * Takes a date as input in the format `MM/DD/YYYY` as input, that determines the starting date for which the data is required.
 This will be internally converted to the epoch time.
+If this parameter is set along with `--end`, `--delta` is ignored.

 `--end / -e`